obiefy/api-response/README.md

 ## License

-The API Response is free package released under the MIT License.
+The API Response is a free package released under the MIT License.